precipice/campfire_export/README.md

 * Room name changes are not noticed.
 * Slow as all hell if you have file uploads.
+* HTML transcripts are not yet clickable for accessing uploads.

 ## Credit ##

-As mentioned above, much of the work on this was done by other people.
+As mentioned above, some of the work on this was done by other people.
 The Gist I forked had contributions from:

 * [Pat Allan](https://github.com/freelancing-god)